STJRush/cspe.github.io/README.md

     <li><a href="https://www.curriculumonline.ie/getmedia/b4cf7fd4-46d0-4595-baa9-f6c38923c75f/JCSEC04_CSPE_Syllabus.pdf">C.S.P.E syllabus</a></li>
  </ul>

 <p><font face="verdana" font size="4" color="blue">cspe is a subject taught in our school.
-It is taught from 1st-3rd year once a week.It is mainly based around politics.There are 7 main parts to the course these are Law, Interdepedence, Democracy, Stewardship, Rights and Responsibilities, Human Dignity and Development these will be explained below with examples of topics within them</font></p>
+It is taught from 1st-3rd year once a week.It is mainly based around politics.
+Unlike most subjects where there is higher, ordinary or foundation level for cspe there is only common level.
+There are 7 main parts to the course these are Law, Interdepedence, Democracy, Stewardship, Rights and Responsibilities, Human Dignity and Development these will be explained below with examples of topics within them</font></p>

 <p><font face="verdana" font size="4" color="blue">Rights & Responsibilities
 Every human being is entitled to basic rights, but we also have a responsibility to others, and there is a constant need to safeguard peoples’ rights.